John Dos Passos: U.S.A. trilogy

 Dos Passos's major work is the U.S.A. trilogy, comprising The 42nd Parallel (1930), 1919 (1932), and The Big Money (1936).
 Dos Passos used experimental techniques in these novels, incorporating newspaper clippings, autobiography, biography, and fictional realism to paint a vast landscape of American culture during the first decades of the 20th century.
 Though each novel stands on its own, the trilogy is designed to be read as a whole.
 Dos Passos's political and social reflections in the novel are deeply pessimistic about the political and economic direction of the United States, and few of the characters manage to hold onto their ideals through the First World War.
-The novel reflects the writer's sympathy, at the time of writing, for the Industrial Workers of the World (IWW) and his outrage at its suppression, for which the book expresses a deep grudge for President Woodrow Wilson.
+The novel reflects the writer's sympathy, at the time of writing, for the Industrial Workers of the World (IWW) and his outrage at its suppression, for which the book expresses a deep grudge against President Woodrow Wilson.

 Artistic career

 Before becoming a leading novelist of his day, Dos Passos sketched and painted.
 During the summer of 1922, he studied at Hamilton Easter Field's art colony in Ogunquit, Maine.
 Many of his books published during the ensuing ten years used jackets and illustrations that Dos Passos created.
 Influenced by various movements, he merged elements of Impressionism, Expressionism, and Cubism to create his own unique style.
 And his work evolved with his first exhibition at New York's National Arts Club in 1922 and the following year at Gertrude Vanderbilt Whitney's Studio Club in New York City.

 While Dos Passos never gained recognition as a great artist, he continued to paint throughout his lifetime and his body of work was well respected.
-His art most often reflected his travels in Spain, Mexico, North Africa, plus the streets and cafés of the Montparnasse Quarter of Paris that he had frequented with good friends Fernand Léger, Ernest Hemingway, Blaise Cendrars, and others.
+His art most often reflected his travels in Spain, Mexico, North Africa, plus the streets and cafés of the Montparnasse Quarter of Paris that he had frequented with good friends like Fernand Léger and Ernest Hemingway, as well as Blaise Cendrars, whose work he translated into English and who inspired him to use the montage techniques found in the U.S.A. trilogy.

 Between 1925 and 1927, Dos Passos wrote plays as well as created posters and set designs for the New Playwrights Theatre in New York City.
 In his later years, his attention turned to painting scenes around his residences in Maine and Virginia.

 In early 2001, an exhibition titled The Art of John Dos Passos opened at the Queens Borough Library in New York City.
 It toured to several locations throughout the United States.